Meekatharra Tourist Information

 With golden sunsets, big starry skies, cowboys and miners, indigenous culture, red dirt and cold beer Meekatharra is a premium destination for a genuine Western Australian outback experience.
-The Meeka Outback Festival is four days of nonstop events held over the Queen’s Birthday Long Weekend (September 22-24 in 2017.
+The Meeka Outback Festival is four days of nonstop events held over the Queen’s Birthday Long Weekend.
 There are fireworks, street entertainers, the famous Meeka Races, live music under the stars, an outback ball and special guests ‘Luna Circus’.
 Mark it on your calendar today! www.meekafestival.com.au

 What to see and do in Meekatharra

 A new addition to Meekatharra’s tourism attractions, the Discovery Trail winds around Meekatharra Creek and includes a look out from which a “superpit” mine and the town of Meekatharra can be viewed.
 Interpretive signage along the trail features information relating to Meekatharra’s Indigenous and settlement history.